-- This fiscal year 2021 asset value is the highest fiscal year-end value in FRS history.
-The 25.9% investment return is also the highest return in FRS history, surpassing the previous high of 18.7% in 2011. - The FRS board of trustees continued to execute on its plan to decrease the actuarially assumed rate of return from 7.5% in fiscal year 2017 in recognition of lower expected long-term investment returns.
-The FRS board of trustees accelerated this plan and lowered the expected long-term investment rate to 6.90% in fiscal year 2021.
-This risk reducing design change lessens the reliance on asset returns to pay benefits and decreases the probability of the System failing to reach its investment target. - Work is progressing well on the new Pension Technology Group (PTG) pension software that the board of trustees approved in 2019, with implementation of the new software and employer portal on track for mid fiscal year 2022.
-The employee portal is scheduled to be operational in late fiscal year 2022.
+- Due to market corrections, the fiscal year 2022 asset values fell from the 2021 values that were • the highest values in FRS history.
+The -11.1% investment return was a partial reversal from the 25.9% return in 2021. - The FRS board of trustees engaged external consultants to conduct a review of the actuarial, . investment, and operational aspects of the system.
+The results from the review were broadly positive.
+The board of trustees are following recommendations from the review to better serve its membership.
+Actions taken include adding additional personnel and implementing the use of technology to better serve our members and employers, as well as continuously exploring options to lower the costs of the plan. - Work is progressing well on the new Pension Technology Group (PTG) pension software that . the board of trustees approved in 2019, with implementation of the new software and employer portal on track for mid fiscal year 2023.
+We have continued to include additional enhancements to the new software in an effort to ensure process efficiencies and software longevity, which have revised our initial implementation dates.
+The employee portal is scheduled to be operational in late fiscal year 2023.
 This new software will enable members and employers to access their personal benefit related information and make updates to their individual file via a web portal in real time, on a 24/7 basis.
 FRS expects this new system will be more efficient and convenient for all stakeholders in the system.